177boris/kubernetes-challenge/thoughts.md

 ### Step 6 - Implement Configuration Management

 - Already using ConfigMaps to pass DB creds to web app and mariadb pods.

+- Creating a ConfigMap for the feature-toggle-config was straightforward.

+### Step 7 - Scale Your Application

+- Kubectl scale command was easy to understand, can also edit the deployment to increase number of replicas which is more common.

+` kubectl scale deployment/ecom-web --replicas=6 `

+### Step 8 - Perform a Rolling Update

+- Updated the index.php to include code for enabling/disabling dark mode so I rebuilt the php container and implemented the rolling update easily.

+### Step 9 - Roll Back a Deployment

+-